 Starting Your Career

-It’s tough to start; we all know the cycle of needing experience to get a job, but need a job to get the experience, so we suggest you try to volunteer if you can.
+As with everything, starting is the hardest part.
+Looking for a job is not much different.
+We all know the cycle of needing experience to get a job but need a job to get the experience.
+So, we suggest you try to volunteer if you can.
 If not, get started on your cover letter, and get help with your CV (view our CV Builder here).

 These things take practice and time.
-Don’t worry if you don’t get the first role you apply to, and remember every interview is an achievement regardless of outcome!
+And don’t worry if you don’t get the first role you apply for.
+Remember that every interview is an achievement regardless of the outcome!
+No matter what, we're here to help you kick off your career with our advice and tips!
+If you can and want to work in the kitchen or as a waiter/waitress, have a look at our vacancies!